 Firstly you have a transmitter and a receiver.
 The transmitter is the handheld remote that you hold in your hand.
 This can be a wheel or a stick.

 The transmitter sends messages to the receiver using radio frequencies.
-The receiver is effectively a unit within the vehicle which picks up the signals via the radio waves.
+The receiver is effectively a unit within the vehicle which picks up the signals (Click here to see why you are losing signal) via the radio waves.

 The transmitter that sends messages to the receiver, using the radio frequencies, has a power source within the unit.
 This power source can be a simple 9-volt battery.
 This is used to control the vehicle and send the transmission to the receiver.